vignetteapp/Moetion/README.md

 ## Copyright

-Moetion is Copyright &copy; The Vignette Authors, licensed under the [Microsoft Reciprocal License](https://opensource.org/licenses/MS-RL).
+Moetion is Copyright &copy; The Vignette Authors, licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
 See the LICENSE file for more details.